ADDED EDUCATIONAL SUPPORT FOR HOMESCHOOLERS

 Students in Horizon Charter Schools’ Independent Study program enjoy the same benefits as those in the Home Study program including:

-As a public charter school, there are never any tuition fees and all classes, study trips, and educational materials can be paid for with state-provided student funds.
-To help families get even more from their independent study experience, this year we raised the amount of funds you have to spend — $2,600 per kindergarten (K) through 8th grade student, and $2,800 for high school students.
-That’s $1,000 more per student than in previous years, and more than most other area charters provide.
+As a public charter school, there are never any tuition fees, and all classes, study trips, and educational materials can be paid for with state-provided student funds.
+To help families get even more from their independent study experience, this year, we raised the amount of funds you have to spend — $3,0000 per student.
+That’s more per student than most other area charters provide.
 In addition, funds can be shared between family members, providing even greater flexibility and choices for parents.

-Our Guidance Counselors help high school students plan their course schedules to best meet their future college or career goals.
-They also assist students with career exploration; help students access Career and Technical Education (CTE) courses (formerly Regional Occupation Program (ROP)), community college classes, work experience, apprenticeships, and Work Permits; and provide information about colleges and scholarships and other financial aid.
+Our Counselors help high school students plan their course schedules to best meet their future college or career goals.
+They also assist students with career exploration; help students access Career and Technical Education (CTE) courses (formerly Regional Occupation Program (ROP)), community college classes, work experience, apprenticeships, and Work Permits; and provide information about colleges and scholarships, and other financial aid.
 HCS also provides mentors and tutors.
-For more information, contact our Guidance Office at 916-408-5276, toll free at 800-338-8003, extension 5276, or email email@example.com
+For more information, contact our Counseling Department at 916-408-5276, toll-free at 800-338-8003, extension 5276, or email [email protected]

-Student funds can be used to participate in academic and elective classes in several HCS Learning Center locations, as well as for private or group instruction with HCS-approved partner businesses.
+Student funds can be used to participate in academic and elective classes with HCS-approved partner businesses.
 Courses include: martial arts, visual and performing arts, horseback riding, robotics, driver training, and many more elective courses, as well as core classes and tutoring for academic subjects.

 Our extensive list of approved vendors is parent-driven — if your child wants to take a class through a local business that is not on our list, you can request we add them.
 Our staff will work with the vendor to gain approval whenever possible.
 Visit our Enrichment and Electives page to learn more about these types of classes and to view our parent-driven list of approved vendors.

 Take study trips to area museums, performing arts centers, special events and other educational and exciting venues.
 What’s more fun that taking a field trip?
 Taking a field trip with other homeschool families!
-Throughout the year, HCS organizes many study trips to locations throughout our six-county region and all of Northern California.
+Throughout the year, our student may be involved with many study trips to locations throughout our six-county region and all of Northern California, both in person and virtually.

 Sometimes you just need to get together with other homeschoolers, whether it’s to learn something new or just to meet others with similar interests and goals.
-To meet this need, we orchestrate family meet ups at a variety of locations.
+To meet this need, we encourage our families to hold meet ups at a variety of locations.

 WASC ACCREDITED AND A-G PATHWAY